 What are mandatory requirements?

-As an exporter of shea butter from a developing country, your shea butter can only be exported for the European cosmetics market if you comply with the European Union’s (EU) mandatory legal requirements for natural ingredients for cosmetics.
+Your shea butter can only be exported for the European cosmetics market if you comply with the European Union’s (EU) mandatory legal requirements for natural ingredients for cosmetics.
 Non-compliance will prevent your shea butter from entering the European market for cosmetics.

 EU Mandatory Requirements

 The most important mandatory EU regulations you have to comply with are: